Merton/ProgrammingNotes/Craft101.md

 ## Setting up craft CMS

 1. Download repository from Github/Bitbucket etc or the craft files from the craft website if you're starting from scratch.
-2. Install & run MAMP, and change the document root to the public folder inside the repo you just cloned. ( ie. Documents/myproject/public)
+2. Install & run MAMP,  change the document root in preferences to the public folder inside the craft repo you just cloned ( ie. Documents/mycraftproject/public).
 3. Connect to a Database
     - Go to `http://localhost:8888/phpMyAdmin`
     - Click 'new' on the left handside, and name your db.